-The purpose of the Facility Partnerships Guideline is to encourage school boards to work with their community partners in order to share facilities to the benefit of boards, students and the community, and to optimize the use of public assets owned by school boards.
-This Guideline is intended to assist boards in establishing more facility partnerships with community partners, specifically in new and existing school facilities where students are being taught.
-Boards are expected to revise or develop their own facility partnerships policies that are consistent with this Guideline.
+This information sharing will allow school boards and other entities to work together to the benefit of boards, students and the community, and to optimize the use of public assets owned by school boards.
+This Guideline is intended to assist boards in establishing more facility partnerships, and to support effective planning with community partners regarding land-use and green space/park planning.
+Boards are expected to revise or develop their own policy/policies that are consistent with this Guideline.

-This new Guideline focuses on opportunities to share facilities with community partners when building new schools and undertaking significant renovations, and when considering the use of unoccupied space in schools.
+This Guideline focuses on opportunities to share facilities with community partners when building new schools and undertaking significant renovations, when considering the use of unoccupied space in schools, and when considering properties associated with schools that may close and sites that may be considered for future disposition.
 The Guideline is consistent with the legal framework outlined in the Education Act regarding the disposition of both surplus and non-surplus property and the joint use of schools.